bennettslin/bycombo_app/ZILLOW_EMAIL.md

-Farewell, and please check out my band
+Farewell, and please check out the Bobtail Yearlings

 Hi everyone,

 I'm writing to let you know that June 20 will be my last day at Zillow.
 I'm leaving to pursue my lifelong ambition of making it in a band.

-I've decided to combine the Mark Winham and Tim Stevens approaches to saying farewell.
-In addition to this email, here is a zWiki with some personal reflections.
+To say farewell, I've decided to combine the Mark Winham approach of sending a group email addressed to individuals, with the Tim Stevens approach of creating a zWiki page that's more of a personal reflection.

 To Andrea and Brittany, I’ll always have fond memories of our team as it went through so many transitions.
 Thank you for opening up to me.
 It feels like we've all grown together.